Rangers vs. Angels Player Props Betting Odds

 Semien Stats

-- Semien has 20 doubles, two triples, nine home runs, 28 walks and 51 RBI (79 total hits).
-He has stolen seven bases.
+- Semien has recorded 79 hits with 20 doubles, two triples, nine home runs and 28 walks.
+He has driven in 51 runs with seven stolen bases.

 Semien Recent Games